juangoicochea/pi-videogames/README.md

 - [ ] Button/Option to create a new video game

 __Videogame update route__: contains
-- [ ] A form __controllled with JavaScript__ that updates the following fields of the videogames created:
+- [ ] A form __controlled with JavaScript__ that updates the following fields of the videogames created:
   - Name
   - Description
   - Release date